ESCAPE: A revolutionary treatment for stroke

 Accelerating transport for stroke patients

 When someone suffers a stroke, any delay getting them to treatment can be catastrophic.
-A UCalgary engineering student has created a model to help ambulance drivers decide quickly...Read More
+A UCalgary engineering student has created a model to help paramedics decide quickly where to...Read More

 Time is of the essence